go-reform/reform/CONTRIBUTING.md

 make init
 ```

-Thanks to Go modules, that will work in any directory.
-Make sure they are not disabled in your environment.

 Please read the "Versioning and branching policy" section in README,
 and send pull requests to the right branch.

 ## Makefile targets